Immature personality disorder

-Immature personality disorder (IPD) was a type of personality disorder diagnosis.
+Immature personality disorder was a type of personality disorder diagnosis.
 It is characterized by lack of emotional development, low tolerance of stress and anxiety, inability to accept personal responsibility, and reliance on age-inappropriate defense mechanisms.
-The disorder has been "gaining prominence" in the 21st century.
-A study in Denmark found that together, these 6 "Other" types constituted 2.4% of all personality disorder diagnoses.

-While borderline personality disorder is the most common personality disorder among those who commit non-suicidal self-harm, the overall rate of deliberate self-harm is highest among those with immature personality disorder.

 It has been noted for displaying "an absence of mental disability", and demonstrating "ineffectual responses to social, psychological and physical demands."

+History

+The definition borrowed by the first edition of the DSM (see Diagnosis) was originally published in the Army Service Forces's Medical 203 in 1945 under Immaturity Reactions.
+It had five subtypes: